 - An inability to feed or preen feathers

-Parrots have complicated tongues.
-They enable them to speak, navigate their world, and stay in good health.
-While they vary between species, each is uniquely suited to enable parrots to thrive.
+Parrots have complicated tongues that enable them to speak like humans, navigate their world, and remain in good health.
+While they vary between species, each is uniquely suited to enable them to thrive.